- Dominican Republic Island Legends & Folklore

 Are there official ghost tours?

 Occasionally, but most stories are shared informally.
-A self-guided walk works just as well.
+A self-guided walk works just as well if you stay on main streets and end near food or drinks.

 Is this family-friendly?